majid-amini/frontend-mentorship-challenge-0301/README.md

-## this ia a complete todo App with js
+## this is a complete todo App with js